 adb reboot bootloader

-As soon as you press enter key, your Moto G will boot into fastboot mode as shown below:
+As soon as you press the enter key, your Moto G will boot into fastboot mode as shown below:

 Step 8: You can check whether fastboot is functional or not by typing the following command in the command window and press enter:

 Step 9: Let’s install the TWRP v3.1.1-0 custom recovery now.
-For that type the following command and press enter key:
+For that type the following command and press the enter key:

 fastboot flash recovery twrp.img

-As you press enter, the TWRP recovery will be installed on your Moto G. Refer the screenshot:
+As you press enter, the TWRP recovery will be installed on your Moto G. Refer to the screenshot:

-Note: In fastboot mode, Volume down button is used for scrolling and Volume up for selecting a particular option.
+Note: In fastboot mode, the Volume down button is used for scrolling and Volume up for selecting a particular option.

-Step 10: After successfully installing the TWRP v3.1.1-0 recovery, on your phone (which is still in fastboot mode) go to the Recovery option by pressing volume down button.
+Step 10: After successfully installing the TWRP v3.1.1-0 recovery, on your phone (which is still in fastboot mode) go to the Recovery option by pressing the volume down button.